 First, The Refusal of the Return.
 Who can turn their back on everlasting bliss?
-The fables are full of heroes staying in the paradise rather than willingly returning to the human world which is full of turmoil and struggle in order to bestow upon these people the gifts of their adventure.
+The fables are full of heroes who stayed in paradise rather than returning to the human world.
+A world full of turmoil and struggle.

 Even Buddha contemplated if returning to mankind was worth it.
 Whether people will truly understand his experiences and wisdom.
 Yet, the hero must return.
 He must attempt to impart his knowledge.
 He must try to help his fellow man.

 There can almost be this addictive feeling associated with reaching the ultimate goal.
 You want to stay in that place for as long as you possibly can.
-But if there is anything the journey has taught you is that you must always seek out the new adventure, the new challenge and so, by refusing to return you are in some ways forgetting the lessons of your trials and tribulations.
+But if there is anything the journey has taught you is that you must always seek out the new adventure, the new challenge.
+So, by refusing to return, you are in some ways forgetting the lessons of your trials and tribulations.